maddogpc/random-card/README.md

 Which card will you get next?
 Is that a flush? :o Javascript with random numbers.
-Updates the DOM the old way.
+Updates the DOM the old fashioned way.

 ![](randomcard.gif)